techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

     - 🍔 Target Group: If the target type is instance or ip, health checks are always enabled and cannot be disabled.
 - 🍔 6.
 Keep NACLs up-to-date.
 - 🔥 7.
 Design Documentation for using the application,.
-    - 🐂 Architecture Design
+    - 🍔 Architecture Design
     - 🐂 Estimated monthly costs
+    - 🔥 Configurations
+        - 🐂 VPCs
+        - 🐂 Admin Webserver
+        - 🐂 Admin Server
+        - 🐂 Application Load Blancer
+        - 🐂 Autoscaling
         - 🔥 Security Groups
         - 🐂 NACLs
         - 🍔 Database
+        - 🐂 Backups
+        - 🐂 Bucket for scripts
 - 🐂 8.
 Configuration for an MVP deployment.

 ### Final Presentation --> 22 Feb '24